Finding Your First Paying SaaS Customer

 Here is the move that gets you paid before the product is finished: do the work by hand and charge for the outcome.

-This is the concierge MVP.
+This is the concierge MVP, a pattern the Y Combinator library documents repeatedly.
 Your customer does not care whether a polished dashboard or you-with-a-spreadsheet produced the result.
 They care that the problem went away.
 So solve it manually for the first few customers.
 Run the report yourself.
 Do the migration by hand.
 Send the output as a file.

 A real, public example: Food on the Table, an early startup, began with the founder personally building meal plans and shopping lists for individual customers before any software existed.
 The customers paid for the result.
 The software came later, built to automate what the founder had already proven people would pay for.